Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Some Physical characteristics of Gravastars

 \subsection{Energy content}

-The inner region of gravastar is negative energy zone with non-attractive force and matter obey the EoS $p=-\sigma$.
+The inner region of gravastar is a negative energy zone with a non-attractive force and matter obeys the EoS $p=-\sigma$.
 Applying the same technique, such as determining the proper length, the energy distribution in the shell's region can be evaluated as \cite{qm}

-The final expression of the shell energy is directly related with shell radius, thickness and cloud of strings parameter.
+The final expression of the shell energy is directly related to the shell radius, thickness and the cloud of strings parameter.
 Hence, the cloud of strings parameter directly effects the energy of the shell.
-The graphical analysis of energy content versus thickness of the shell for different values of cloud of quintessence are shown in middle plot of Fig. (\ref{p}).
-It increases as thickness as well as cloud of strings parameter increases.
+The graphical analysis of energy content versus thickness of the shell for different values of quintessence is shown in the middle plot of Fig. (\ref{p}).
+It increases as the thickness as well as the cloud of strings parameter increases.